DanialArab/Docker/README.md

         head -n 5 file.txt # to view the first 5 lines
         tail file.txt # to view the last 10 lines
         tail -n 5 file.txt # to view the last 5 lines

+side note: to search the content of the terminal in Linux: Press Ctrl + Shift + F to open the search bar at the top of the terminal window.

 <a name="13"></b>
 ### Searching for text